 Effects of Green Tea Extract on Cancer

 Early clinical investigations suggest that polyphenols found in tea, particularly green tea, may have a role in cancer prevention.
-According to studies, polyphenols are also thought to aid malignant cells to die and stop further spreading.
+According to studies, polyphenols are also aid malignant cells to die and stop further spreading.

-Green tea polyphenols have been shown to suppress the growth of breast cancer cells in animals and test tubes.
+Green tea polyphenols suppresses the growth of breast cancer cells in animals and test tubes.
 Researchers discovered that women who drank a large amount of green tea had the least amount of cancer spread in a trial of 472 women with varying stages of breast cancer.
 It was especially true in premenopausal women with breast cancer in the early stages.
 They also discovered that women with early-stage cancer who drank at least 5 cups of tea per day before being diagnosed had a lower risk of recurrence after finishing treatment.
 Green tea, on the other hand, had little or no effect on women with advanced breast cancer.

 Researchers in China discovered that women who drank at least one cup of green tea each day lived longer with the disease than those who did not.
 Those who consumed the most tea lived the longest.

 Colorectal cancer is a type of colon cancer.
 Green tea’s effects on colon and rectal cancer have yielded mixed outcomes in research.
 Some studies demonstrate that people who drink tea have a lower risk, while others show that they have a higher risk.
 Women who drank 5 or more cups of green tea per day had a decreased risk of colorectal cancer than non-tea drinkers, according to one study.
 For men, however, there was no protective effect.
 Other research suggests that women who drink tea regularly may have a lower risk of colorectal cancer.
 Experts need to do more research on green tea before it is safe for recommendation for the prevention of colorectal cancer.